 Note: for the Peplink Balance series, the default IP address is http://192.168.1.1

 If you need help connecting to your administration panel for the first time, visit our Get Started Guide here.
 If you lost your password you can check our our article Device and Password Resets

 Step 2: Once connected you will see the connection dashboard.
-Scroll down on this page to see the total traffic the Pepwave is processing.
-Under "Device Information" The pepwave will show both upload and download bandwidth being used by your devices in realtime as shown in the below screenshot.
+Scroll down on this page to see the total traffic the Peplink Router is processing.
+Under "Device Information" The Peplink Router will show both upload and download bandwidth being used by your devices in real-time as shown in the below screenshot.

-This section is a great location for summary information about how much traffic is passing through your Pepwave device.
-As a general rule of thumb when traveling mobile, if more that 70% of your upload or download total bandwidth is shown being utilized then a single device may be effecting the browsing speeds of other devices.
+This section is a great location for summary information about how much traffic is passing through your Peplink device.
+As a general rule of thumb when traveling mobile, if more than 70% of your upload or download total bandwidth is shown being utilized then a single device may be affecting the browsing speeds of other devices.